followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataContext/ODataContext.md

 ===========================================================================

 <!--shortDescription-->
-Provides access to the entire [OData](http://www.odata.org) service.
+The **ODataContent** is an object that provides access to an entire OData service.
 <!--/shortDescription-->

 <!--fullDescription-->
-The ODataContext object creates several [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) instances inside.
-Each of these instances accesses a separate entity.
-To create an ODataContext instance, pass the configuration object to the ODataContext constructor.
-Specify the service URL and the list of entities you need to access.
+This object creates several [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) instances.
+Each instance accesses an individual entity collection.

+---
+##### jQuery

     <!--JavaScript-->
     var context = new DevExpress.data.ODataContext({